 viii) Course evaluations and summarized exit surveys, where permitted by the Collective Agreement and the Freedom of Information and Protection of Privacy Act (FIPPA).

 x) Alumni reports of satisfaction with the program.
 (Programs should consult Policy 8.2 Ethics Approval for Administrative Research Using Human Subjects prior to surveying alumni.

-The university will prepare a detailed manual for the conduct of cyclical program reviews.
-The manual will provide templates for the self-study and reports, and a schedule for review of all undergraduate and graduate programs.
+The university will prepare a detailed handbook for the conduct of cyclical program reviews.
+The manual will provide templates for the self-study and reports.
 In addition, the manual will provide guidance on the benefits and conduct of rigorous, transparent, objective, analytical, and constructive self-studies; establish criteria for nomination and selection of arm’s-length external peer reviewers; and identify responsibilities for the collection, aggregation and distribution of institutional data and outcome measures required for self-studies.